 Much thanks to Yajaira in El Paso for shuttling me to Salt Flat through Uber, the ride share program.

 Yajaira was a sweet Hispanic woman.
-Obviously with the long drive, we got to chatting and made me feel at ease.
+Obviously with the long drive, we got to chatting.
 We talked about her family life,

-how crazy it was to quit my job to do this trip, and how much
+how crazy it was to quit my job to do this trip, and our mutual love for

 She taught me some Spanish words and phrases.
 I had the gumption to ask,